 The Pine pricer is designed to produce a more conservative valuation in order to help lenders mitigate risk associated with price manipulation, transitory volatility or short-term data feed glitches.
 Where applicable:

-- Loan amount throttling limits the amount of loan backed by a NFT collection within a time window
+Loan amount throttling limits the amount of loan backed by an NFT collection within a time window

 Price feed monitor is also a critical component of the Pine Pricer.
-When the price for a NFT collection becomes unavailable, no new loan obligation can be opened for that NFT collection.
+When the price for an NFT collection becomes unavailable, no new loan obligation can be opened for that NFT collection.

 Lenders can utilize a SDK to plug in their own custom pricing, and the lender would be a signer for the oracle instead of Pine, completely preventing Pine from becoming a supply chain attack vector.
 Besides building their own valuation oracle, lenders can also choose to integrate NFT valuation oracles from 3rd parties providers.